faintdream/puppet55/README.md

 The new puppet test environment is up , but `puppet agent` running on the VMs are still not configured to talk to `puppet master/puppetserver`

-* Establish HTTPS connectivity between all servers running `puppet agent` to server running `puppet master/puppetserver`  `puppetserver`
+* Establish HTTPS connectivity between all servers running `puppet agent` to server running `puppet master/puppetserver`

 Commands to run on each server running `puppet agent`